TheDotLabs/Bacol/README.md

 ├── AndroidManifest.xml # Android Manifest file
 └── bacol.sh # Bacol Build Tool Script
 ```
-- src: All your java related source code must go into this directory.
+- src: All your Java-related source code must go into this directory.
-- res: Android related resources like colors, drawables, animations, and values, etc. must belong to this directory.
+- res: Android-related resources like colors, drawables, animations, and values, etc. must belong to this directory.
-- libs: If your project requires any dependency, put those into this directories.
+- libs: If your project requires any dependency, put those into these directories.
 Currently, Bacol supports only jar libraries.
 If you want to use AAR libraries (for example, appcompat support library), extract the jar and resources from it and then put jar into `libs` and resources of AAR in a directory inside `libs`.
 - bacol.sh: Copy/Download the `bacol.sh` from this project and add it in the root of your project.

 ### Using Bacol